EventStore/EventStore/docs/server/quick-start/installation.md

 Environment variable:

 ```
-EVENTSTORE_LICENSING__LICENSE_KEY
+KURRENTDB_LICENSING__LICENSE_KEY
 ```

-For most features that require a license, EventStoreDB will not start if the feature is enabled but the license key is not provided or is invalid.
+For most features that require a license, KurrentDB will not start if the feature is enabled but the license key is not provided or is invalid.

 ## Linux

-EventStoreDB has pre-built packages available on Cloudsmith for RedHat or Debian-based distributions.
+KurrentDB has pre-built packages available on Cloudsmith for RedHat or Debian-based distributions.
-The name of the EventStoreDB package is `eventstoredb-ee`.
+The name of the KurrentDB package is `kurrentdb`.

 ### Debian packages